Skip to main content Skip to footer

 Your GMP amount is the same as what you would get if you had been in the State Earnings Related Pension Scheme (SERPS).

-• usually be more than the guaranteed minimum
+• should usually be more than the guaranteed minimum

-• include your GMP amount, it is not an extra amount to be paid
+• includes your GMP amount, it is not an extra amount to be paid

-• increase up to the GMP amount if it's smaller than the GMP amount
+• increases up to the GMP amount if it's less than the GMP amount

 The amount of GMP is different for each person.
-This depends on how much contracted out National Insurance contributions you've paid.
+It depends on the amount of contracted-out National Insurance contributions you've paid.

 How your GMP is applied

-Department for Work and Pensions (DWP) will write to you when you near state pension age.
+The Department for Work and Pensions (DWP) will write to you when you become close to state pension age.
 They will tell you how much your weekly GMP is and notify us.

 We convert the weekly amount to an annual amount.

-NHS pensions increase each year based on the Consumer Price Index (CPI).
+The NHS Pension increases each year based on the Consumer Price Index (CPI).
 This increase is added at the beginning of April in the new tax year.

 Read how pension increases and GMP are applied (PDF: 1.4MB).